By completing the ASL Minor, you will develop your communicative and cultural competence

 If you have taken ASL courses at another college or university and the courses are

 on your transcript(s), you would start at the next level.
+If these courses are more than one (1) year ago,

 If you've taken ASL in high school or have life experiences, you would request a screening for placement into the appropriate ASL course from